dennislwm/sudoku-cli/README.rst

   |7,0,6| |0,0,0| |8,1,0|
   |3,0,0| |0,9,0| |0,0,0|

-Would be encoded by the string
+Would be encoded by this string:

 ::